KazimirAlvis/360-global-blocks/README.md

 -   Inspector controls for button label/URL along with a background color picker
 -   Centered grid automatically collapses to a stacked layout on tablet and mobile

+### ❓ FAQ Accordion Block

+-   Drag-friendly list of questions with inline RichText editors for both prompts and answers
+-   Palette-aware color pickers let you set the overall section background plus a highlight for the open dropdown
+-   Accessible accordion markup keeps only one answer expanded at a time and mirrors the live animation inside Gutenberg

 ## Medical Focus

 Built specifically for healthcare websites with features like: